project44/archived-manifest-ui/README.md

 import { Button } from '@chakra-ui/react';

 function Example() {
-  return <Button>I just consumed some ⚡️Chakra!</Button>;
+  return <Button>Track shipment</Button>;
 }
 ```

 ## Contributing

-We love collaborating with folks inside and outside of GitHub and welcome contributions!
+We love collaborating with folks inside and outside of project44 and welcome contributions!

 > 👉 See the [contributing docs](https://github.com/project44/manifest-ui/blob/main/CONTRIBUTING.md) for more info on code style, testing, coverage, and troubleshooting